ryanhlewis/VoxelEarth/README.md

 # Voxel Earth
-Voxel Earth is a pipeline aimed at converting photogrammetry data into voxel-based landscapes, creating a detailed voxel representation of the Earth.
-This project leverages high-resolution 3D Tiles from various sources and transforms them into interactive, voxelized worlds, primarily for use in Minecraft and VR environments.
+Voxel Earth is a pipeline aimed at converting photogrammetry data into block-based landscapes, creating a detailed voxel representation of the Earth.
+This project leverages 3D Tiles from various sources and transforms them into interactive, voxelized worlds, primarily for use in Minecraft.

 ### Project Overview
 Voxel Earth acts as both a proxy and pipeline to convert 3D Tiles into voxel representations.
-It is designed to handle large datasets efficiently, converting any Cesium 3D Tile into a voxelized format and serving it back for visualization.
+It is designed to handle large datasets efficiently, converting any 3D Tile into a voxelized format and serving it back for visualization.
 This process extends to any 3D Tiles, including open-source photogrammetry tilesets.

 ### Features
-- **High-Resolution Conversion**: Converts Google’s 3D Tiles into Minecraft blocks, creating detailed voxel representations of real-world locations.
+- **High-Resolution Conversion**: Converts Google’s 3D Tiles into Minecraft blocks, creating detailed block representations of real-world locations.
 - **Multi-Resolution Viewing**: Users can adjust the voxel count to view landmarks at different levels of detail.
-- **Interactive Visualization**: Compatible with Minecraft and online maps, allowing users to explore and interact with voxelized environments.
+- **Interactive Visualization**: Compatible with Minecraft and web, allowing users to explore and interact with voxelized environments.
-- **Scalability**: Efficiently handles large datasets, reducing the time and effort needed to create detailed virtual worlds.

 ### Usage